Filed Date: Dec. 12, 2007

 Clearinghouse coding complete

 On December 12, 2007, a group of plaintiffs filed this lawsuit in United States District Court for the District of Arizona against the County of Maricopa and the Maricopa County Sheriff's Office (MCSO), as well as Sheriff Joe Arpaio.
 The plaintiffs sought to represent a class of Latino persons who have been or will be stopped, detained, interrogated, or searched by the Sheriff or his agents in moving or parked vehicles in Maricopa County.
 They alleged claims under the Fourth Amendment (search and seizure) and Fourteenth Amendment (equal protection) to the U.S. Constitution; Title VI of the Civil Rights Act of 1964; and the Arizona state constitution.
 The plaintiffs were represented by private pro bono attorneys, the American Civil Liberties Union (both local and national), and the Mexican American Legal Defense Fund.
-The United States Department of Justice (Civil Rights Division and local U.S. Attorneys) appeared in the case as amicus, explaining that they had a sharp interest in the matter because of its separate civil rights lawsuit against the County, United States v.
-Maricopa County, PN-AZ-0001 in this Clearinghouse.
-The plaintiffs sought declaratory and injunctive relief against the defendants, claiming that defendants have engaged in a widespread pattern and practice of racial profiling and racially or ethnically discriminatory treatment in "enforcing" federal immigration laws against Latino persons without regard for actual citizenship or immigration status.
+The United States Department of Justice (Civil Rights Division and local U.S. Attorneys) appeared in the case as amicus, explaining that it had a strong interest in the matter because of its separate civil rights lawsuit against the County, United States v.
+Maricopa County.
+The plaintiffs sought declaratory and injunctive relief against the defendants, claiming that the defendants had engaged in a widespread pattern and practice of racial profiling and racially or ethnically discriminatory treatment in "enforcing" federal immigration laws against Latino persons without regard for actual citizenship or immigration status.

 On August 13, 2009, Judge Snow denied the County's motion to stay proceedings pending DOJ investigations.
-Melendres v.
-Maricopa County, 2009 U.S. Dist.
-LEXIS 75364, 2009 WL 2515618 (D. Ariz.
-Aug.
-13, 2009).
+2009 WL 2515618.
 On October 13, 2009, the court approved a joint motion and stipulation of plaintiffs and defendant Maricopa County to dismiss Maricopa County without prejudice.

-On December 23, 2011, the court issued an order denying summary judgment and sending the case to trial in large part.
-Based on the few statistical sheets that were available, the court held that the finder of fact may draw the following inferences from the statistic sheets that MCSO shredded: that they would have suggested officers involved in special operations did not follow a "zero tolerance" policy requiring them to stop all traffic offenders; that they would have included a significantly higher number of arrests in the categories "Illegal Alien turned over to ICE/LEAR" and/or "Suspected Illegal Alien arrested on state charges" than records documenting ordinary patrol activity.
-Based on the recovered emails, the court found that the finder of fact could draw the following inferences from emails that MCSO irretrievably purged: that MCSO maintained a file of citizen complaints making requests for special operations; that MCSO conducted operations in areas named in the complaints; and that at least some of the citizen communications complained about "Mexicans," "day laborers," or "illegal immigrants" but did not provide a description of any criminal activity.
-Melendres v.
-Arpaio, 2011 U.S. Dist.
-LEXIS 148187 (D. Ariz.
-Dec.
-23, 2011).
+On the same day, the court granted the plaintiff’s motion for sanctions because MSCO destroyed evidence.
+Plaintiffs sent letters to MCSO in 2008 demanding the preservation of evidence, but no action was taken and officers shredded stat sheets, documenting each officer’s contacts and arrests of undocumented immigrants, and intentionally deleted emails.
+Based on the few statistical sheets that were available, the court held that the finder of fact might draw the following inferences from other statistic sheets that MCSO had shredded.
+First, that the stat sheets would have suggested officers involved in special operations did not follow a "zero tolerance" policy requiring them to stop all traffic offenders, which meant that the officers had a broader discretion to stop certain people.
+Second, that they would have included a significantly higher number of arrests in the categories "Illegal Alien turned over to ICE/LEAR" and/or "Suspected Illegal Alien arrested on state charges" than records documenting ordinary patrol activity.
+Based on recovered emails, the court found that the finder of fact could draw the following inferences from emails that MCSO irretrievably purged: that MCSO maintained a file of citizen complaints making requests for special operations; that MCSO conducted operations in areas named in the complaints; and that at least some of the citizen communications complained about "Mexicans," "day laborers," or "illegal immigrants" but did not provide a description of any criminal activity.
+2011 WL 6740709.

 In the meantime, the matter proceeded to a bench trial, held in July and August 2012.
 On May 24, 2013, Judge Snow issued a 142-page decision finding for the plaintiffs.
 The court found the plaintiffs entitled to injunctive relief to remedy the Fourth and Fourteenth Amendment violations caused by the Sheriff's Office past and continuing operations, and entered a permanent injunction forbidding the MCSO from:

 On February 12, 2015, Judge Snow entered an order for an evidentiary hearing to address whether MCSO committed contempt of the court.
 This order was in response to a 2013 video released of Sheriff Arpaio telling his officers to disregard the court's order requiring them to track the race and ethnicity of the individuals they stopped.
-Further videos were retrieved showing officers had detained people against the court's earlier orders and that these officers had been unlawfully taking detainees possessions.
+Further videos were retrieved showing officers had detained people against the court's earlier orders and that the officers had been unlawfully taking detainees’ possessions.

-On April 15, 2015, Justice John Wallace for the U.S. Court of Appeals for the 9th Circuit affirmed in part, vacated in part, and remanded Judge Snow's May 24, 2013 permanent injunction.
-He held that the the named plaintiffs were adequate class representatives and the district court had not abused its discretion.
-He found the requirement within the permanent injunction that monitors consider "disciplinary outcomes for any violation of department policy" and assess whether deputies should be subject to "civil suits or criminal charges for off-duty conduct" was overbroad.
-784 F.3d 1254
+On April 15, 2015, the U.S. Court of Appeals for the Ninth Circuit affirmed in part, vacated in part, and remanded Judge Snow's May 24, 2013, permanent injunction.
+The court held that the named plaintiffs were adequate class representatives and the district court had not abused its discretion in granting class certification.
+The panel further found the requirement within the permanent injunction that monitors consider "disciplinary outcomes for any violation of department policy" and assess whether deputies should be subject to "civil suits or criminal charges for off-duty conduct" was overbroad.
+784 F.3d 1254.
+On August 26, 2015, Judge Snow issued an order amending the supplemental permanent injunction in line with the Ninth Circuit's ruling.
+Judge Snow narrowed the monitor's considerations to only include violations pursuant to this particular case and injunction.

-The United States moved to intervene based on the "general public importance" of the matter.
+Meanwhile, the United States moved to intervene based on the "general public importance" of the matter.
 Judge Snow granted the motion on August 13, 2015.
-The United States's intervenor complaint cited violations of 42 USC § 14141(b) and Title VI of the Civil Rights Act of 1964.
+The United States' intervenor complaint cited violations of 42 USC § 14141(b) and Title VI of the Civil Rights Act of 1964.
 It sought equitable and injunctive relief.
+This intervention was prompted by the resolution in United States v.
+Maricopa County, in which Judge Silver for the U.S. District Court for the District of Arizona, settled certain issues but required the DOJ to pursue further relief within this case.

 In November 2016, Paul Penzone defeated Joe Arpaio in the Arizona election for Sheriff.
 On January 13, 2017, the court replaced Penzone as the named defendant for the case.